 As an aside, there are instances in which a decomposing small animal damages an item beyond repair on which it rests.
 For example, a rodent might die on insulation in an attic.
-In that scenario, because the item cannot be salvaged, removing it all together is the recommended course, a process that will also contribute to the elimination of an associated foul odor.
+In that scenario, because the item cannot be salvaged, removing it altogether is the recommended course, a process that will also contribute to the elimination of an associated foul odor.

 Chemical odors in a residential setting can also prove to be challenging to eliminate.
 There are a few chemical-based odors that occur most frequently in a residential setting.
 These include:

-- Skunk odor
+- Skunk Odor